donkeyrat/MFD/README.md

 ## Credits

-This mod was made by the Shadow Modding Elite, a team of the best of TABS modders.
+This mod was made by the Shadow Modding Elite, a team of the greatest TABS modders.

 __Maples - Coder__